izniburak/demet/README.md

   Useful LAMP & LEMP stacks to use on Docker.
 ```

 Simple and useful **LAMP & LEMP** stacks to use on Docker via Docker Compose.
-With **PostgreSQL, MongoDB, Redis, RabbitMQ, PhpMyAdmin, PGAdmin and Mongo-Express.** You can generate your environment whatever you want.
+With **PostgreSQL, MongoDB, Redis, RabbitMQ, PhpMyAdmin, PGAdmin and Mongo-Express.** You can generate your environment in whatever way you desire.

 | Service       | Container Name   | Default Ports | Version       | Description                      |
 |---------------|------------------|---------------|---------------|----------------------------------|